cedx/cookies.js/doc/installation.md

 ### 3. Use it
 See the [usage information](usage/api.md).

-!!! warning
-    The `Cookies` class exposed by this package is an [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget).
-    If you target browsers that do not support the `EventTarget` constructor, you will need a dedicated polyfill.

 ## Installing from a content delivery network
 This library is also available as a ready-made bundle.
 To install it, add this code snippet to the `<head>` of your HTML document: